Ulfberht swords: Description

 The swords are at the transitional point between the Viking sword and the high medieval knightly sword.
 Most have blades of Oakeshott type X. They are also the starting point of the much more varied high medieval tradition of blade inscriptions.
 The reverse sides of the blades are inlaid with a geometric pattern, usually a braid pattern between vertical strokes.
 Numerous blades also bear this type of geometric pattern but no Vlfberht inscription.

 Ulfberht swords were made during a period when European swords were still predominantly pattern welded ("false Damascus"), but with larger blooms of steel gradually becoming available, so that higher quality swords made after AD 1000 are increasingly likely to have crucible steel blades.
 The group of Ulfberht swords includes a wide spectrum of steel and production methods.
 One example from a 10th-century grave in Nemilany, Moravia, has a pattern welded core with welded-on hardened cutting edges.
-Another example appears to have been made from high-quality hypoeutectoid steel possibly imported from Central Asia.
+Another example appears to have been made from high-quality hypereutectoid steel possibly imported from Central Asia.

 Origin

-Ulfberht swords most likely originated in the Rhineland region (i.e., in Austrasia, the core region of the Frankish realm, later part of the Franconian stem duchy).
+Ulfberht swords most likely originated in the Rhineland region, i.e., in Austrasia, the core region of the Frankish realm, later part of the Franconian stem duchy.
 Frankish origin of the swords has long been assumed because of the form of the personal name Ulfberht.

 Despite their assumed Frankish origin, the majority of the swords have been found in Northern Europe.
-Rather than being traded items, the swords were most likely exported as loot, ransom, or contraband – prohibitions in the Carolingian capitularia made it illegal to sell to foreigners at the time.
-Three specimens have been found as far afield as Volga Bulgaria (at the time part of the Volga trade route).
+Rather than being traded items, the swords were most likely exported as loot, ransom, or contraband — prohibitions in the Carolingian capitularia made it illegal to sell to foreigners at the time.
+Three specimens have been found as far afield as Volga Bulgaria, at the time part of the Volga trade route.

 Number and distribution

 A total of 167 Ulfberht swords have been found, mostly in Scandinavia and around the Baltic Sea.
 The number of swords found in Finland is unclear; Stalsberg identifies 14 Finnish Ulfberht swords, but Moilanen identifies 31.
-In general, the exact number of swords found is debatable due to the fragmentary condition of some artefacts, and because some inscriptions appear to refer to the Ulfberht type rather than indicating that a specimen actually belongs to the type.
+In general, the exact number of swords found is debatable due to the fragmentary condition of some artifacts, and because some inscriptions appear to refer to the Ulfberht type rather than indicating that a specimen actually belongs to the type.

 The prevalence of Ulfberht swords in the archaeological record of Northern Europe does not imply that such swords were more widely used there than in Francia; the pagan practice of placing weapons in warrior graves greatly favours the archaeological record in regions of Europe that were still pagan (and indeed most of the Ulfberht swords found in Norway are from warrior graves), while swords found in continental Europe and England after the 7th century are mostly limited to stray finds; e.g., in riverbeds.
 This is supported by the change in geographical distribution noted in the late Viking Age, when much of previously Pagan Europe was Christianized.
 None of the Norwegian Ulfberht swords are dated later than the early—middle 11th century, which coincides with the end of Pagan burial rites in the area.